Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 People often have lower standards for cohabitating partners than for people whom they marry before living together.
 That’s because cohabitation often starts as a short term solution to an immediate problem, like a roommate moving out and one partner needing more rent money.

-Yet after living together for a while, partners become more and more invested in each other’s lives and in their problems.
-And often they get married simply because they think it is the thing to do.
+Yet after living together for a while, partners become more and more invested in each other’s lives and problems.
+Often they get married simply because they think it is the thing to do.
 But their chances of making it work out are not all that great.
 That’s why two-thirds of the people who live together before a second marriage eventually get divorced.
 So if you’re living with your partner, you need to ask: Are we really dedicated to each other, and is that why we’re getting married?
 Or, is it just convenient to get married because we’re together under the same roof?

 9. Do You Really Understand Your Emotional Needs?